0VEX/YouTube-Downloader/README.md

 ----------------------------------------------------

-- things i will add it to the tool soon
+- Todo List

 - [1] convet the video to mp3 ✅
 - [2] download all channel videos ✅
+- [3] add search
+- [4] convert the whole project to modern gui

 ----------------------------------------------------